THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 Modesty

 The opposite of modesty is vanity.
 The Bible encourages the attitude of modesty but condemns vanity: "Turn away mine eyes from beholding vanity; and quicken thou me in thy way" (Psa.
 119:37).
-Vain people are often absorbed with superficial things such as outward appearance and self-promotion (Eph.
+Vain people are often absorbed with superficial pursuits such as outward appearance and self-promotion (Eph.
 4:17; 1 Pet.
 1:18).

 Financial Thriftiness